-This plan builds upon the Ontario Early Years Policy Framework (2013) and provides a vision for the early years where Ontario's children and families are well supported by a system of responsive, high-quality, accessible, and increasingly integrated early years programs and services that contribute to healthy child development today and a stronger future tomorrow.
+The Ontario Early Years Policy Framework (2013) provides a vision for the early years where Ontario's children and families are well supported by a system of responsive, high-quality, accessible, and increasingly integrated early years programs and services that contribute to healthy child development today and a stronger future tomorrow.
 In addition, the Achieving Excellence: A Renewed Vision for Education in Ontario outlines the province's commitment to the success and well-being of every child and student.